GIOdeBrito/file-merger/README.md

 one bin/ and the other, obj/.

 Inside <b>bin/Release/net7.0/</b> will be a file named <b>FileMerger.dll</b>.
-Move to to directory and run the and run the built program.
+Move to its directory and run the built program.

 ```bash
   dotnet FileMerger.dll